UCB-stat-159-s22/hw07-group28/README.md

 - `pyproj.toml` is used to install our custom package
 - `setup.cfg` is used to install our custom package
 - `setup.py` is used to install our custom package
+- `_config.yml` is used to produce the jupyter book
+- `_toc.yml` is used to produce the jupyter book

 Citations:
 The Dataset Used in Our Analysis: https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease